Restoration Druid Healing Spec, Builds, and Talents — The War Within (11.2)

 Renewing Surge should be skipped for both raids and Mythic+.
 In order to get maximum cooldown reduction, you pretty much have to heal someone at 1% Health.

-- Mythic+ specs will need three points to advance further.
+- Mythic+ specs will need a couple more points to advance further.

 Verdancy is a pretty good choice here.
-You can spend the remaining points on
+You can spend the remaining point on

 Rows 8-10